Pregnancy, births and maternity: risk factors during pregnancy

 The UK's four Chief Medical Officers recommend that alcohol is not consumed during pregnancy or while trying to conceive.

-Alcohol consumption during pregnancy can lead to a wide range of development issues and physical disabilities including Foetal Alcohol Spectrum Disorders (FASD) and specifically Foetal Alcohol Syndrome (FAS) (NHS).
+• Alcohol consumption during pregnancy can lead to a wide range of development issues and physical disabilities including Foetal Alcohol Spectrum Disorder (FASD).

 Drugs

-Data on maternal drug use in Scotland are available:
+Data on maternal drug use in Scotland are available from:

 Poverty

-Living in poverty is detrimental to the pregnancy outcome, and is associated with preterm birth, intrauterine growth restriction, and neonatal or infant death and development outcomes of the child.
+Living in poverty is detrimental to pregnancy outcomes, and is associated with preterm birth, intrauterine growth restriction, neonatal or infant death, and development outcomes of the child.

-Pregnancy can also push women into poverty because of loss of employment income, childcare costs, inflexible work environments (Scottish Government), recent welfare reforms that penalise low income families (Public Health Scotland) and lack of universal maternity pay.
+Pregnancy can also push women into poverty because of loss of employment income, childcare costs, inflexible work environments (Scottish Government), welfare reforms that limit the support available to low income families (Public Health Scotland) and lack of universal maternity pay.
+The current rate of maternity allowance on the basic rate is below the National Living Wage (see Maternity Action).

-Mothers in low-income households were less likely to report drinking alcohol during pregnancy compared to those in high-income households.
+Mothers in low-income households were less likely to report drinking alcohol during pregnancy compared to those in high-income households, however drug misuse and smoking during pregnancy is highest amongst women living in the most deprived areas of Scotland (by Scottish Index of Multiple Deprivation (SIMD) quintile).

-Data on levels of poverty in Scotland, including during the first year of life, are available:
+To reduce the health inequalities associated with maternity and birth outcomes, policies that act on the wider determinants of health such as income and employment are needed.
+Data on levels of poverty in Scotland, including during the first year of life, are available from: